ilyafedotov-ops/FreelanceDE/articles/2025/freelancer-gewerbe-guide-en.md

 ### How to track expenses and keep receipts?

 For expenses to be accepted, document them properly.
 Every purchase or service should have a receipt/invoice showing date, amount, description, and seller.
-Keep all documents for 10 years in case of audit.
+Keep all documents in a GoBD-compliant way for 6–10 years (many sources cite 8 years for Buchungsbelege from 2025); retain the original structured file for e-invoices.

 ------------------------------------------------------------------------